 What the Police Must Prove?

-To convict you of Possess House Breaking Implement the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of possess house breaking implement the prosecution must prove each of the following matters beyond a reasonable doubt:

-- That you were in possession of an item;
+- That they were in possession of an item;

 - That the item could be used to break into a house or car; and